haniazam/International_Organized_Violence/README.md

 ## II.
 Dataset Overview

-The dataset is an integration of:
+The dataset is an integration of

-1. **The Uppsala Conflict Data Program Data Files**: the world’s main provider of data on organized violence and armed conflicts.
+1. [The Uppsala Conflict Data Program Data Files](https://ucdp.uu.se/downloads/): the world’s main provider of data on organized violence and armed conflicts.
 The files used are:
 - UCDP Georeferenced Event Dataset Global version 18.1
 - UCDP One-sided Violence Dataset
 - UCDP/PRIO Armed Conflict Dataset version 18.1